Italianization: Istria, Julian March and Dalmatia

+During the Italian annexation of Dalmatia in World War II, Giuseppe Bastianini immediately gave way to a massive and violent Italianization of the annexed provinces: the political secretaries of the fascist party, of the after-work club, of the agricultural consortia and doctors, teachers, municipal employees, midwives were sent to administer them, immediately hated by those whose jobs they took away.
+Italian was imposed as a compulsory language for officials and teachers, although Serbo-Croatian was tolerated for communications within the civil administration.
+In the major centres, various signs written in Croatian were replaced by writings in Italian, Croatian flags, newspapers and posters were prohibited except the bilingual ones published by the Italian civil and military authorities; cultural and sporting societies dissolved, the Roman salute imposed, some Italian surnames restored.
+It was also proceeded, as already in Julian March and South Tyrol, with the Italianization of geographical names, streets and squares.
+A special office for the Adriatic lands offered loans and benefits to those willing to denationalize, and in the meantime purchased land to redistribute to former Italian combatants.
+Scholarships were established for Dalmatians who wanted to continue their studies in Italy and 52 Dalmatian Italians and 211 Croatians and Serbs made use of them.

 South Tyrol

-In 1919, at the time of its annexation, the southern part of Tyrol was inhabited by almost 90% German speakers.
+In 1919, at the time of its annexation, South Tyrol was inhabited by almost 90% German speakers.
 In October 1923, the use of the Italian language became mandatory (although not exclusive) on all levels of federal, provincial and local government.

 Regulations by the fascist authorities required that all kinds of signs and public notices be in Italian only.
 Maps, postcards and other graphic material had to show Italian place names.
 In September 1925, Italian became the sole permissible language in courts of law.
 Illegal Katakombenschulen ("Catacomb schools") were set up by the local German-speaking majority to teach children the German language.
 The government created incentives to encourage immigration of native Italians to South Tyrol.
 Several factors limited the effects of the Italian policy, namely the adverse nature of the territory (mainly mountains and valleys of difficult access), the difficulty for the Italian-speaking individuals to adapt to a completely different environment and, later on, the alliance between Germany and Italy: under the 1939 South Tyrol Option Agreement, Adolf Hitler and Benito Mussolini determined the status of the German people living in the province.
 They either had to opt for emigration to Germany or stay in Italy and become fully Italianized.
 Because of the outbreak of World War II, this agreement was never fully implemented and most ethnic Germans remained or returned at the end of the war.

 Following World War II, South Tyrol was one of the first regions to be granted autonomy on the ground of its peculiar linguistic situation; any further attempts at Italianization were formally abandoned.